dsilabs/zoom/README.md

 The great thing about the full-stack frameworks is that they come with all the bells and whistles that you need to support your core app.
 The challenge though is that to do this they often require the use of very specific components, you are really expected to do things their way and you have to make a lot of configuration decisions up front that require thoughtful decision.
 While taking a lot of the decision making out of the hands of the developer can be a good thing, sometimes developers end up working around these frameworks as much as they work with them.

 Zoom is written for application developers in a hurry.
-Optimized to minimize developer time, it is designed to make it very easy to get something developed, running and deployed very quickly.
+Optimized to minimize developer time, it is designed to make it easy to get something developed, running and deployed very quickly.

 It attempts to do this by adhering to the following key prinicples: